Best Restaurants Across Alaska

 Get a serving of history along with a classic Alaskan feast.
 The Gold Creek Salmon Bake, a two-hour experience out of Juneau, has been running for more than 30 years.
 It’s a great meal and an Alaskan tradition.
 You’re dispatched from your hotel and brought to a corner of the Southeast Alaska rainforest, which saw lots of activity during Alaska’s Gold Rush.

-This show at the Denali Princess Wilderness Lodge tells the story of the first ascent of Mt.
+This show at the McKinley Chalet Resort tells the story of the first ascent of Mt.
 McKinley.
 Laugh, eat, and be merry while the actors and actresses do double-duty as your servers for an all-you-can-eat meal of salmon and ribs.